 - Time will be available for the COD to ask questions of either party as well as for the parties to ask questions of each other.

 - The complainant may make a closing statement.

 - The respondent may make a closing statement.

-- The complainant, respondent, and all witnesses are excused.
+- The complainant, respondent, and any advisors are excused.
 The hearing is concluded.

-- The respondent will meet with the COD Chair or the Director of OSC to receive the outcome in writing.
+- The respondent will meet with the COD Chair or the OSC staff to receive the outcome in writing.